Posted: 10/8/20 | October 8th, 2020

 Barbados Food Tours offers a three-hour food walk around historic, UNESCO-designated Bridgetown, while showing you favorite local lunch spots and dishes.
 Belize Food Tours operates fun evening food tours in San Pedro, as well as cooking classes in a state-of-the-art studio.
 Other options include Tru Bahamian Food Tours and Trinidad Food Tours.

 Another great option for cultural immersion is to find a workshop or tour offered by a community organization or cooperative.
 One great example of an established cultural, community-run experience is the bomba dance workshop at the COPI Community Center in Loiza, Puerto Rico, just outside of San Juan, where you’ll learn not only bomba moves but also Afro–Puerto Rican history.
 Beware of tour companies that don’t collaborate with locals and that sell cultural experiences as an “add-on” as a way to attract tourists.

 Finding these types of immersive experiences led by community leaders will require additional research: search social media and the internet using keywords such as “X workshop in [destination]” and dig into who is offering the experience.

-Subscribing to a sustainable Caribbean travel advocate’s platform is another way of staying in the know, for example, my new See the Caribbean initiative or Sunshine and Stilettos blog, social enterprise Local Guest in Puerto Rico, and the Rose Hall Community Development Organization in Saint Vincent and the Grenadines, among others.
+Subscribing to a sustainable Caribbean travel advocate’s platform is another way of staying in the know.
+For example, my Sun and Stilettos blog, social enterprise Local Guest in Puerto Rico, and the Rose Hall Community Development Organization in Saint Vincent and the Grenadines, among others.

 4. Visit protected areas and sustainability projects